orangehrm/orangehrm-dev-environment/README.md

     - ./config/apache2:/etc/apache2
     - ./logs/ubuntu_logs:/var/log
 ```
 >Example - How to change port 80 to 8080.
 Replace the line `"80:80"` by `"8080:80"`.
 By doing that developer no need to disable the localhost ports.
-If you want to change any default apache or php configurations you can fins them under _/config_ folder.
+If you want to change any default apache or php configurations you can find them under _/config_ folder.

 ### 2 Default configurations in dev_mysql container
 ```